waleedrizwan/secscraper/README.md

 # About
 Scrapes Form 4 data from the SEC site.
+Will summarize data and print to a generated Excel file called Insider_Transactions

 # How to use
 - Clone Repo